Edward B. Lozowicki is of counsel in the Business Trial practice group in Sheppard Mullin's San Francisco office.

 Areas of Practice

 Mr. Lozowicki is a full-time neutral arbitrator and mediator.
 He has been a member of the National Panel of Commercial/Construction Arbitrators of the American Arbitration Association for over thirty years, and serves on AAA's Large Complex Case Panel.
-He has served as a neutral arbitrator in a variety of arbitration cases, including construction claims, energy contract disputes, real estate and commercial contract disputes.
-Previously, while in private practice, he represented clients in arbitration and litigation of cases in the above areas of law.
-75% of his practice was in construction law and litigation, and 25% in energy and commercial law and litigation.
+He has served as a neutral arbitrator in a variety of arbitration cases, including construction, energy, real estate and commercial contract disputes.
+Ed is also a member of the FINRA, CPR and California Public Works arbitration panels.
+Previously, while in private practice, he represented clients in the arbitration and litigation of cases involving construction, energy, real estate and commercial contract disputes.
 While in private practice he tried numerous cases for over 35 years before federal and state courts, juries, arbitration panels and administrative agencies.

 Ed's previous construction cases involved diverse private and public works projects and disputes over delay, disruption, acceleration, extra work, changed conditions, construction defects, mechanic's lien and bond claims, bid protests, and other matters.
 His project experience includes highways, bridges and undersea tunnels; nuclear, geothermal, hydroelectric, fossil and cogeneration power plants; oil pipelines and power transmission lines; prisons, hospitals, schools and other institutional structures; refineries, chemical and industrial plants; high-rise office, apartment and condominium projects; and military bases, ship-building and missile projects.

-In previous commercial cases, he represented owners, developers and technology companies in a variety of real estate and commercial contract disputes involving such issues as unfair competition, business fraud, Uniform Commercial Code, letters of credit, leases, and technology and real estate contracts.
+In previous commercial cases, he represented owners, developers and technology companies in a variety of real estate and commercial contract disputes involving such issues as unfair competition, business fraud, Uniform Commercial Code, letters of credit, leases, and technology and specific performance of real estate contracts.

 •Adjunct Professor of ADR Law, School of Law, Santa Clara University, 2013-current